Slime-Network/slime-shared/README.md

-# Spriggan Shared
+# Gosti Shared

-Contains the Spriggan RPC Context, and other shared types and utils that are used by Spriggan, and our first party dapps.
+Contains shared types and utilities that are used throughout Gosti, and our first party dapps.

 Please use this shared repo in your dapps to increase compatibility.